ISP and Domain Hosting

 - revise the Commencement Date;

-- charge Customer licences costs for the use of the software;
+- charge Customer licences costs for the use of the software; and/or

-- suspend or terminate the Agreement.
+- suspend the Services and/or terminate this Agreement.

-9. Force Majeure
+12. Force Majeure

-If either party is unable to perform any obligation under this Agreement because of a matter beyond that party's reasonable control such as lightning, flood, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes (whether or not involving that party's employees), or acts of local or central Government or other competent authorities or events beyond the reasonable control of that party's suppliers, the party will have no liability to the other for that failure to perform.
+If either party is unable to perform any obligation (excluding payment obligations) under this Agreement because of a matter beyond that party's reasonable control such as lightning, flood, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes (whether or not involving that party's employees), or acts of local or central Government or other competent authorities or events beyond the reasonable control of that party's suppliers, the party will have no liability to the other for that failure to perform.